Dutch childcare benefits scandal: Compensation

 In March 2020, the Donner Committee recommended compensating wrongly accused parents.
 A day later, State Secretary Van Huffelen put forward a more extensive compensation scheme, totalling half a billion euros.
 In July 2020, a special department at the Ministry of Finance was created for this compensation.
 Because the payment of compensation was slow, the Socialist Party successfully pushed for a Christmas gift of 750 euros, which was paid in December 2020 to 8,500–9,500 of the affected parents.
-In December 2020, this gift was extended to 7,000 more of the affected parents.
+Later that month, 7,000 more received it as well.

 In response to the report of the parliamentary interrogation committee, Van Huffelen announced on 22 December 2020 that all wrongly accused parents would receive €30,000 compensation, regardless of the financial loss, unless they qualify for higher compensation.
 This should take place within four months, for which the recovery operation will be expanded.

 In July 2020, it became public that State Secretary Snel wanted to compensate the victimised parents in the CAF 11 Hawaii case earlier, in June 2019.
 This was rejected at that time by the cabinet, amongst other things, because they wanted to wait for the Donner Committee's report and for fear of setting a precedent.
 There was also a dispute between the Ministry of Social Affairs and Employment and the Ministry of Finance about who would pay for the compensation.